 FOR RELATED CONTENT: A Guide to The Cotswolds

-There is lots to do in The Cotswolds including exploring some of the 100-mile Cotswold Way, which starts at Chipping Campden or go off piste and take a stroll around one of the many trails around the region.
+There are lots to do in The Cotswolds including exploring some of the 100-mile Cotswold Way, which starts at Chipping Campden or go off-piste and take a stroll around one of the many trails around the region.

 If you fancy visiting a historic house, Blenheim Palace.
 You should stop here as it is one of the great house-and-garden complexes in the whole of England.